 Overall it just a very cute game that’s pleasing to look at and runs really well on the consoles.
 Well, my Mage learnt an ice spell and every time they use it my PS4 Pro drops a lot of frames!
 I imagine it’s a bug or a glitch as it’s only that weapon – but it’s something to be aware of.
 Also, I’ve begun to notice a bit of screen-tearing since the recent patch during manual quests.
 It’s not too distracting but hopefully something the devs can fix?

 In regards to the audio, Valthirian Arc: Hero School Story has a decent soundtrack which I don’t mind listening too.
 Each themed area has its own music which to me, sounds like it would have fitted in perfectly with games like Mystic Quest Legend and Final Fantasy on the SNES.
 What you’ll hear more than the music though is the barrage of sound effects and grunts coming from your characters.
 They don’t ‘talk’ as such, but they have one-word phrases in-game like ‘Yeah’ and ‘huh’ as well as the various sword slices and spell explosions.
 You’ll also be told how “it was so easy” when you use the portal to return home.
-I would have liked it if there was more talking in the game, but it’s not a deal breaker as there are some games out there which have way-too-much talking in them!
+I would have liked it if there was more talking in the game, but it’s not a deal-breaker as there are some games out there that have way-too-much talking in them!

 I personally loved Valthirian Arc: Hero School Story.
 I played it pretty much non-stop once I got it, all the way through the night.
 Why has it taken me so long to write my review then, I hear you ask?
 I hit a bug in the game, a bug which isn’t letting me progress any further as the end boss (at least I presume it’s the end boss) won’t descend so I can smack him around and beat the game.
 As such, I’ve been awaiting a patch to fix the issue but there hasn’t been one yet and I didn’t want to sit around and not tell people about this game anymore.
 As far as I’m aware, the issue has been spotted and will be resolved shortly as well.
-Looking on PSNProfiles, people have got the platinum, so I think the issue I hit must be a random one and not a common issue. **The game got an update about 30 mins ago.
+Looking at PSNProfiles, people have got the platinum, so I think the issue I hit must be a random one and not a common issue. **The game got an update about 30 mins ago.
 I was able to progress just fine now** That being said, even with this issue, I adored the game immensely and I can’t wait until I can progress and continue to save the land and join up with the other five factions.

 The game is super addictive and I can see the Switch version probably selling the most copies due to its portability and the ability to play in short bursts as well as long sessions.
 It’s a shame it never came to the PS Vita, but I imagine this game would most likely struggle on the discontinued Sony handheld.
 The overall core mechanics behind levelling up, picking missions, building the right facilities for your particular needs, and choosing the right students, can be a bit overwhelming and intimidating at first as there is help but it’s very vague at times.
 However, once you’ve put in a decent amount of time and have gotten to grips with the whole process, it will come naturally as you level your teams all the way up to be grandmasters within their profession – until the game forces you to graduate one of them and having to re-train a new student!